Parker School has a team of dedicated, experienced, creative professionals who are committed to the developmental

 Andrea has served One Fifty Parker Avenue School as the primary steward of the educational mission and philosophy since 2016.

 In her twenty-something years as an early childhood teacher and director, Andrea has supported nearly all aspects of building and serving high-quality early childhood programs, as well as parent and educator communities.
 Over the years, Andrea has developed the philosophy that a child learns best through play with the care and support of educated and thoughtful teachers who build partnerships with families.
 From this foundation, young children are best prepared to thrive in later school experiences and in life.

 Andrea holds a Bachelor’s degree in Child Development from San Jose State University and a Master’s degree in Independent School Leadership from the Klingenstein Center at Columbia University.
 Prior to joining Parker School, she was the founding Preschool Director at the Harker School, and a Teacher at the Bing Nursery School of Stanford University for over a decade.
 She has spent time serving on a local early childhood education board, and has been an instructor of early childhood leadership at a local community college.

 Courtney graduated from Western Michigan University in 2015 with a BA in Early Childhood Education and has assisted and taught preschool aged children for the past four years.
 Being exposed to many different philosophies has helped her learn what she truly believes as a teacher and Parker’s approach seems to fit perfectly.
 She fell in love with San Francisco at a young age, dreamt of living and working here for many years, and has been traveling to and from the city to visit her dad and his partner for over eight years.
-Parker School will be a great place for her to grow as a teacher and as an individual in all the right ways.
+She finds that Parker School perpetually challenges and shapes her as a teacher and as an individual in all the right ways.
 On a personal note, she enjoys exploring the city, watching movies, and cuddling with her cat Jiji.

 AM Nursery Teacher